markjnkim/es_mod/01-html/content/step-6-reach-out.md

 ## Step 4: Our Reach Out section needs some style
 In this step, we will style the Reach Out container and the child elements.
 Let's take a quick look at the mock-up to see what properties we need to change or add.
-> **Pause**: Add some CSS rules in your style sheet to center our elments, add a background color of #024e76, and change the heading font color to #fce138.
+> **Pause**: Add some CSS rules in your style sheet to center our elements, add a background color of #024e76, and change the heading font color to #fce138.

-> **Hint**:   We will need two CSS rules to accomplishg this task.
+> **Hint**:   We will need two CSS rules to accomplish this task.
 Can you think how we can target this section and heading for our CSS selectors?
 Working code is a great source of information and now we have quite a bit we can use as a resource.
 Use the code we have already created in the previous sections to help guide you.

 The new code should look like this:
 ```css